jeremyash13/Obsidian_Vault/App Blocker/Features.md

 		- somehow find a way to cause the folder to "be in use" so the folder cannot be renamed or moved while the block is active
 			- alternatively, add the folder itself to some sort of list to be tracked, hook into system events and watch for changes to this folder, try to intercept actions.

+#### Daily / Weekly Limits:
+- Monitor usage of certain processes and websites, allowing access until the allotted amount of time has been used.

 #### Browser Extension / Website Blocking:
 - Create a browser extension that blocks sites
 - renders a custom page when visiting a blocked site